-Fast forward to present day and it is evident to see the opportunities open to the LBGTQ+ community when it comes to practising the desire of most human beings on this planet, to be a carer or potential parent to a child who needs stability and love.
-It is thanks to many people before my time who fought for the right of equality that allows me, a 35-year-old single gay male, to currently care for an amazing baby boy.
+Fast forward to present day and it is evident to see the opportunities open to the LGBTQ+ community when it comes to practising the desire of most human beings on this planet, to be a carer or potential parent to a child who needs stability and love.
+It is thanks to many people before my time who fought for the right of equality that allowed me, as 35-year-old single gay male when I started my journey to care for an amazing baby boy.

 I wasn’t raised to believe things are not possible.
 In fact, I was always told that anything is possible as long as you reach hard enough through barriers to grab it.
 It was always my belief that I was put on this earth to be a parent; I just chose to go that one step further and concurrently care for a child in the hope that would lead onto me becoming a parent.

 I started to really think about it seriously when I started to change my lifestyle about two years ago now in preparation for the changes ahead.
 That’s when I gave up my ‘posh’ apartment and sports car so that I could get something a little bit more sensible!